Chasmyr/ecf2/README.md

 [Documentation JawsDB](https://devcenter.heroku.com/articles/jawsdb)

 ## Current issue
-I am working on an issue which is my ajax dont works properly on server
+I am working on an issue which is that my ajax dont works properly on server

 When an user progress through a formation i want to get :